 Despite the implication in ULPA (2001) §303 that limited partners may participate in the control of the limited partnership, the remainder of the Act remains mostly consistent with the traditional separation of duties between limited and general partners.
 Thus, in the limited partnership form, at least one participant must agree to serve as the general partner, with primary responsibility for the operations of the partnership and liability for its obligations.
 The general partner of a limited partnership may be a corporation or limited liability company, and taking this approach is one way to limit the liability exposure of the investors standing behind the general partner.
-If the general partner was a corporation or limited liability company, then its liability arguably would be limited to the assets and capitalization of the corporate entity.
+If the general partner were a corporation or limited liability company, then its liability arguably would be limited to the assets and capitalization of the corporate entity.
 To make this strategy effective, the corporate general partner would be given only enough assets to enable it to purchase its interest in the limited partnership.

 Prior to January 1, 1997, limited partnerships had to include at least two noncorporate characteristics in order to qualify for the favorable pass-through tax treatment for partnership income under the Kintner test.
 See the discussion of United States v.
 Kintner, 216 F.2d 418 (9th Cir.
 1954), in §1.46 below.
 Commentators at that time worried that having a scantily capitalized general partner might make the limited partnership look as if all its partners were effectively shielded from liability, thus giving the partnership the characteristic of limited liability for all investors.
-See, e.g., James C. Dechene,
+See, e.g., James C. Dechene, Preferred Provider Organization Structures and Agreements, 4 Annals Health

-Preferred Provider Organization Structures and Agreements, 4 Annals Health L. 35, 43 (1995) (Dechene); S. Stacy Eastland, The Art of Making Uncle Sam Your Assignee Instead of Your Senior Partner: The Use of Family Partnerships in Estate Planning, C901 ALI-ABA 581 - Planning Techniques for Large Estates (1994).
+L. 35, 43 (1995) (Dechene); S. Stacy Eastland, The Art of Making Uncle Sam Your Assignee Instead of Your Senior Partner: The Use of Family Partnerships in Estate Planning, C901 ALI-ABA 581 - Planning Techniques for Large Estates (1994).

 With the advent of the IRS's "check-the-box" rules in 1997 (see Treas.Reg. §301.7701-1, et seq.), these concerns have diminished, although some commentators continue to worry that an under-capitalized general partner in a limited partnership may expose the limited partners to liability for partnership obligations under a "veil-piercing" theory.
 See, e.g., Dechene, p.
 43. To successfully pierce the limited partnership's liability veil under such a theory, a plaintiff would presumably have to be able to distinguish that scenario (i.e., the general partner that was scantily capitalized from the outset in a clear attempt to limit exposure) from one in which a general partner was legitimately and fully capitalized at the outset of the limited partnership's life but suffered a reduction in its net worth for legitimate reasons.
-See Barksdale Hortenstine and Gregory Marich, An Analysis of the Rules Governing Partnership Allocations: Sections 704(b), 704(c) and 752, 357 PLI/Tax - Tax Strategies for Corporate Acquisitions, Dispositions, Spin-Offs, Joint Ventures and Other Strategic Alliances, Financings, Reorganizations and Restructurings 575, 775 - 776 (1994).
 At least one Illinois court has cited under-capitalization of a corporation in affirming a veil-piercing decision.
 See Wachovia Securities, LLC v.
-Banco Panamericano, Inc., 674 F.3d 743, 752 -753 (7th Cir.
+Banco Panamericano, Inc., 674 F.3d 743, 752 - 753 (7th Cir.
 2012).